Dog and Cat Surgery in Monroeville, PA

 Most Common Surgeries Performed

-Our doctors are skilled in performing a number of soft tissue surgeries on dogs and cats, including:
+Our veterinarians are skilled in performing a number of soft tissue surgeries on dogs and cats, including:

 - Spays and neuters